 Baker also played guard on the Kalamazoo Lassies basketball teams for four years; coached women's teams in Rice Creek league play; and worked for a short time in Battle Creek.
 A cancer survivor, she continued to play fast pitch softball with a Kalamazoo team and various Marshall area teams until she was 48, usually pitching, but sometimes playing at first base or third base.

 In 1961, she married Clifton Wise, a softball coach and former baseball player, and helped him coach Marshall High School Girl Redskin Softball teams for 13 years.
-They retired in 1993 and moved to Battle Creek, Michigan, where she died at the age of 69.
+They retired in 1993 and moved to Battle Creek, Michigan, where she died on July 11, 2006 at the age of 69.